ReginaSherman/ga-project-2/README.md

 3. It must use at least 4 separate components.
 4. It must be deployed to the Web.
 5. It uses flexbox or CSS grid for layout and not floats.
-6. Your project repository must adequately documents your project and includes a line to the deployed app.
+6. Your project repository must adequately document your project and include a line to the deployed app.
 7. You have used git for version control throughout the project.

 Additionally, if your project contains any navigation features, you must use **React Router** for them.